pycom/pycom-documentation/content/pybytes/api/connect_wifi.md

 **Connect Wifi**
 ----
-  Initialize watchdog for WiFi and LTE connection
+  Initialize watchdog for WiFi and LTE connection.

 **Method**
 ----